jakbrtz/MQ-Subject-Selection/Subject Selection/Properties/README.md

     * C000095
     * C000006
     * C000131
+* These minors use the word "elective" when they should say "option set":
+	* T000382
 * These subjects' prerequisites need extra extra/less brackets to get parsed correctly:
     * AFIN3052
+	* AHIS3250
 	* BIOL2410
+	* COGS2000
     * COMP2800
 	* EDST4040
+	* HLTH3100
     * MGMT3904
 * These subjects' prerequisites are not written in the same pattern as the other prerequisites:
     * BIOL3450